byexamples/byexample/README.md

  - ``experimental``: non backward compatibility changes are possible or even removal between versions (even patch versions).
- - ``unstable``: low impact non backward compatibility changes may occur between versions; but in general a change like that will happen only between major versions.
+ - ``provisional``: low impact non backward compatibility changes may occur between versions; but in general a change like that will happen only between major versions.
  - ``stable``: non backward compatibility changes, if happen, they will